Übung Political Sociology: Applied Causal Inference

 Assessment

-This course will graded somewhat differently than what you are used to from other classes.
-You are still expected to complete assignments, and you will still receive a numeric grade on your transcript at the end of the semester.
+However, this course will graded somewhat differently than what you are used to from other classes.
+You will still be expected to complete assignments, and you will still receive a numeric grade on your transcript at the end of the semester.
 However, your grade will be determined based on your own self-assessment of your learning and effort in the class, with the possibility of adjustments up or down from me.

 During the semester, you will be asked to complete two self-evaluation exercises (once at midterm, and once at the end of the semester).
 These exercises will include a series of questions about your work in the course.
 Specifically, you will be asked to reflect upon: